 How did they build this thing without metal tools?

-Meet your vehicle for a short transfer to visit the site of Puca Pucara.
-This delightful ruin on a small prominence is now believed to be a ‘tambo,' a rest house for traveling animals, goods and travelers, rather than the ‘red fort’ its name suggests.
-From here you visit the Inca ruin of Tambo Machay.
+Start hiking about ten kilometres out of Cusco at the Inca ruin of Tambo Machay.
 This is popularly called the Inca’s Bath due to its finely preserved waterfalls, carefully diverted through fine stone channels.
 The Incas acknowledged water as one of the principal elements of life and revered it accordingly.

 - Casa Andina Private Collection (or similiar)